 Welcome to BlackPast.org, the largest free and unrestricted reference center on African American and Global African History currently on the Internet.
-This website has over 10,000 pages reflecting the vast array of information on the history of people of African ancestry.
-This User’s Guide is designed to help you access this information as quickly and efficiently as possible.
+This website has nearly 8,000 pages reflecting the vast array of information on the history of people of African ancestry.
+The User’s Guide is designed to help you access this information as quickly and efficiently as possible.

-The fastest way to find specific information on BlackPast.org is to type in a name in the Search Bar on the upper left corner of the homepage.
-For your convenience the space bar appears on every page of BlackPast.org.
-Type in Frederick Douglass, for example.
-The website search engine will then list every entry on the site related to Frederick Douglass.
-If you want to narrow your search please click the Advanced Search button on the search results page.
-The search results page appears after a search is performed from the search box in the upper left hand corner of the web site.
+The fastest way to find specific information on BlackPast.org is to type in a name in the Search Bar which appears at the top of every page on the website.
+Type in “Fannie Lou Hamer,” for example.
+The website search engine will then list every entry on the site related to Hamer.
+While you can type Fannie Lou Hamer, typing “Fannie Lou Hamer” using quotation marks, narrows your search.
+The search results page appears after a search is performed.

 African American History (AAH)

-–All sections in this division focus on the historical experiences of African Americans, that is, persons of African ancestry in the United States.
+All sections in this division focus on the historical experiences of African Americans, that is, persons of African ancestry who have or are now living in the United States.

-Global African History (GAH)–All sections in this division address the history of people of African ancestry who live outside the United States and its territories.
+All sections in this division address the history of people of African ancestry who live or have lived outside the United States and its territories.

-- An online encyclopedia featuring nearly 3,000 entries which describe people, places and events in global African history written by more than 350 academic, independent and student historians.
+- An online encyclopedia featuring nearly 8,000 entries which describe people, places and events in global African history written by nearly 1,000 academic, independent and student historians.
 Their contributions make BlackPast.org one of the largest online encyclopedias devoted exclusively to the history of people of African ancestry wherever they are found.

-- The complete text of nearly 300 major speeches by African Americans from 1789 to today.
+- The complete text of more than 320 major speeches by African Americans from 1789 to today.

-- Nine major timelines that show the history of people of African ancestry from 5,000 B.C.E. to today.
+- Four major timelines that show the history of people of African ancestry from 5,000 B.C.E. to today.

-- Nine bibliographies listing the more than 5,000 major books on African American history categorized by author, title, subject, and date of publication.
+- Eight bibliographies listing the more than 5,000 major books on African American history categorized by author, title, subject, and date of publication.

-- Perspectives Online Magazine which features commentary of important, but little known events in black history often written by the individuals who participated in or witnessed them.
+- Both AAH and GAH Perspectives which features descriptions of important but little known events in black history often written by the individuals who participated in or witnessed them, or commentary on the important events of that day that will become history in the future.
 Many of these accounts are instant primary sources.

 BlackPast.org is constantly adding new information so please return often.
 We welcome your suggestions for improvement.
-If you have suggestions please click here: email@example.com.
+If you have suggestions, please click: Quintard@blackpast.org.